Francis Ledwidge

 Will soon blow down the road all roses go.

-The concert on July 30th will feature a selection of Michael's settings of his work in a venue that is steeped in the atmosphere of 1917.
-Richmond Barracks, where he was stationed, is a fitting place to remember this subtle and oft under-appreciated poet who died on a Belgian battlefield on July 31st 1917.
+The concert on July 30th 2017 featured a selection of Michael's settings of his work in a venue that is steeped in the atmosphere of 1917.
+Richmond Barracks, where Ledwidge was stationed, was a fitting place to remember this subtle and often under-appreciated poet who died on a Belgian battlefield on July 31st 1917.

 Ledwidge was a uniquely Irish poet, tied to the beauty of the Irish landscape.
 His death cut short a rapidly developing poetic voice and his work has been somewhat neglected until recent times.

 "Ledwidge has been a huge influence on me as a composer" says Michael McGlynn.
 "His vision of Ireland, its history and landscape find a sympathetic resonance in the more pastoral aspects of my own compositional voice.
 His wonderful poems have been a part of my life that I can't quantify easily.
-It is an honour to be able to gather these pieces together and perhaps introduce a new generation to his sublime work".
+It is an honour to be able to give a musical voice to his poetry and even perhaps introduce a new generation to his sublime work.”